axibase/atsd/administration/data_retention.md

 ## Data Tables

-Current data table sizes are displayed on the **Settings > Storage > Database Tables** page, in the 'Store File Size' column.
+Current data table sizes are displayed on the **Settings > Storage > Database Tables** page, in the **Store File Size** column.

 The table which stores time series data is `atsd_d`.

 ![](./images/retention-atsd_d-size.png)

-Click on the 'Store File Size' value to view file size growth over time.
+Click on the **Store File Size** value to view file size growth over time.
 The size of the `atsd_d` table varies throughout the day as compaction / pruning tasks defragment and delete data in the background.

  ![](./images/retention-atsd_d-chart.png)